ayanc/ntviz/README.md

 losses selected, smoothness level, etc.).
 Any saved bookmarks will also preserve settings when you return to them.

+These static html files are self-contained, which means that you can e-mail them to your collaborators and have them interact with the data.
 The visualization should also work on the browser in most smartphones, if you choose to serve the generated html file from a web-browser.

 ## Generating Visualizations